awmartin/yuzu/README.md

-Wren is a blog-aware, static-website generator and publisher that builds an HTML5 website from a folder of text files and images.
+Yuzu is a blog-aware, static-website generator and publisher that builds an HTML5 website from a folder of text files and images.

 ## Current Features